RKNF404/chromium-harden/SETUP_GUIDE.md

 ### Vanilla Chromium

 This depends heavily, but usually these are just open-source variants of Chrome with worse update-cycles.
 Like mentioned in the [baseline](#baseline) section, some have terrible building standards, like disabling CFI or unbundling everything under the sun.
-Some variants go further by disabling the default memory allocator (PartitionAlloc), Debian for example used to use tcmalloc which is borderline a zero-security allocator built for performance.
+Some variants (used to) go further by disabling the default memory allocator (PartitionAlloc), Debian for example used to use tcmalloc which is borderline a zero-security allocator built for performance.
+Replacing the allocator was deprecated in chromium for security reasons so no variants offer that anymore.
 Many builds lack CFI, Fedora Linux only [recently](https://src.fedoraproject.org/rpms/chromium/c/d90f112feba409f4d6875033f98ff559919e35a6?branch=rawhide) started using it, but many simple distros like [Arch](https://gitlab.archlinux.org/archlinux/packaging/packages/chromium/-/blob/cd8f1d1e907b39dd2f1f494febba26d535f9b18a/PKGBUILD#L168) keep it enabled.

 #### ungoogled-chromium

 [Bad](https://qua3k.github.io/ungoogled/).
 The update cycle is inconsistent at best, slow at worst.
 It disables the component updater which chromium depends on for security reasons, since many features such as CRLSets (used for certificate revocation) are updated as a component.
-The privacy isn't terrible, in the sense that no data can be collected, but the substantial security risk it offers is massive negative.
+The privacy isn't terrible, in the sense that no data can be collected, but the substantial security risk it offers is a massive negative.
 \
 It suffers the issues of typical vanilla builds, but with the added issues of ungoogled-chromium itself.
 For example, usage of [tcmalloc in the past](https://github.com/ungoogled-software/ungoogled-chromium-debian/commit/9f7246d1c29d58cd467c540d580ab15bcc9e8b88), but most notably current CFI.